 The English version of Reactor Lab is the most complete version.
-Here is a link to instructions on how to obtain and run the Lab:

 The dynamic Catalyst Pellet is a simulation of dynamic reaction & diffusion during CO oxidation in a porous catalyst pellet.
 See the Videos, Screenshots & Reports link above for a movie showing this simulation.
-Only a Windows OS version is available here.
-For other platforms, get the open-source version at GitHub.

 The Spanish and Portuguese versions of Reactor Lab haven’t been updated in many years.

 SimzLab – The SimzLab project closed in 2015.
 This is an archival copy.
 Reactor Lab has been removed from this copy and the “on line” functions do not work.
 This archival copy of SimzLab contains working copies of PureWaterLab, the Control Lab, and a heat exchanger simulation.
-Only a Windows OS version is available here.
-For other platforms, get the open-source version at GitHub.

 Cross-platform versions of all projects on this page, except the non-English language versions, are available at our GitHub site github.com/RichardHerz.
 The files are cross-platform compatible: you can run them on Windows, Mac, and Linux.
 Here are instructions on how to run the versions at GitHub: get-RL-at-github.pdf.
 Also read the Wikis for those projects.